Danish intelligence chief held over suspected information leaks, local media report | Law-Order

 - Denmark

-The head of Denmark's foreign intelligence unit, Lars Findsen, has been remanded in custody over his involvement in a case involving a leak of "highly classified" information, local media reported on Monday.
+The head of Denmark's foreign intelligence unit, Lars Findsen, has been remanded in custody over his involvement in a case involving a leak of "highly classified" information, public broadcaster DR reported on Monday.

 Four current and former employees of Denmark's two intelligence services were detained in December for leaking highly classified information.
 Findsen is the only one who remains in custody while the investigation continues.
-The news emerged at a court hearing on Monday when a publication ban was lifted.
+The news, reported by DR and other local media, emerged at a court hearing on Monday when a publication ban was lifted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)